Barton Creek Greenbelt: History

 William Barton gave his name to the creek that created the Greenbelt when he settled on its banks in 1837.

-On September 7, 1974, Bradfield, Cummins sold 132.34 acres to the City of Austin for parkland.
-Another 0.88 acre parcel was purchased July 24, 1982.
+On September 7, 1974, the Bradfield-Cummins real estate firm sold 132.34 acres to the City of Austin for parkland.
+Another 0.88-acre parcel was purchased July 24, 1982.

 The trail running along the Greenbelt has an interesting history.
-For example, the last section, called "The Hill of Life" used to be closed.
-John Hartman orchestrated a meeting with the Parks and Rec board to get the trail on it opened.
-The residents in the subdivision at the top of the hill had cut a deal with Parks & Rec to keep it closed; Hartman turned up at least 10 major neighborhood groups to argue against the special deal and prevailed.
+For example, the westernmost section, called "The Hill of Life," formerly was closed.
+The residents in the subdivision at the top of the hill had arranged with the Parks & Recreation Department to keep it closed.
+However, John Hartman orchestrated a meeting with the Parks and Recreation board to get that portion opened, prevailing after lining up at least 10 major neighborhood groups to argue against the special deal.

-During the 1970s and 1980s, hikers had to find ways over, under and around the fences placed to keep them from accessing the creek's cool clear water and free swimming holes.
+During the 1970s and 1980s, hikers had to find ways over, under, and around the fences placed to keep them from accessing the creek's cool clear water and free swimming holes.
 The initial Greenbelt "River Rats" made it clear to all users: